saraelizalde/petit-talk/README.md

 ### 6. E-Commerce Implementation

-## 7. Authentication & Role-Based Authorization
+## 7. Authentification & Role-Based Authorization
 The application uses a secure authentication system to manage user access and protect sensitive data.
 Users can register, log in, and access functionality based on their assigned role (Student, Teacher, or Admin).
 Role-based authorization ensures that users can only access the features relevant to their role, maintaining privacy, security, and operational integrity.

 #### Access & Permission: